laech/java-stacksrc/readme.md

 Running tests within Eclipse don't show decorated stack traces, because Eclipse uses its own compiler which is not supported by the Java Compiler Tree API.
-However if the project was built by Maven before it would still work.
+However if the project was built by Maven before running the tests then it would work.